 Q: When it comes to my workout routine, what's the fastest way to lose 10 pounds?

 A: First, it doesn't matter what you're doing at the gym if you're not eating well.
-To change your body composition (i.e. lose body fat), you absolutely need to clean up your diet.
-That said, I've found that the most efficient and effective training strategy for getting a lean body is as follows:
+To change your body composition (i.e. lose body fat), you absolutely have to clean up your diet.
+That said, I've found that the most efficient and effective training strategy for getting a lean body follows these three guidelines:

 What is MRT?

 Metabolic resistance training is accomplished by performing a total-body, strength-training workout as a circuit with little to no rest between movements (Click here for a simple guide to circuit training).
 This style of training is excellent at increasing excess post-exercise oxygen consumption (EPOC), which is just a fancy way of saying that you'll burn more total calories.
 In fact, research shows that a very demanding MRT session can elevate EPOC for up to 38 hours after your workout is over.

 |KB Front Squat||3-4||8-10||30s, 20s, 15s, 10s*|